MrDev-5000/MrDev-5000/README.md

 ### 🌱 About Me
 - 💻 Passionate about **embedded systems, robotics, automation, and software development**
 - 🔧 Building projects with **Arduino, ESP8266/ESP32, and microcontrollers**
-- 🌱 Currently learning **Linux, some python libraries, and Iot development**
+- 🌱 Currently learning **Linux, some python libraries, aand Iot development**
-- ⚡ Fun fact: I break things just to learn how to fix them 😅
+- ⚡ Fun fact: I break things just to learn how they works 😅

 ---